KxSystems/docs/docs/wp/disaster-floods/index.md

 _PRISM_

-[The PRISM Climate Group](http://www.prism.oregonstate.edu/), provides climate observations across the whole of the US.
-This data contains information on total precipitation amount, minimum/maximum temperature and dew point for each requested latitude and longitude.
-Spatial and climate datasets are then developed which reveal short and long-term climate patterns.
+[The PRISM Climate Group](http://www.prism.oregonstate.edu/) provides climate observations across the whole of the US.
+This data contains information on total precipitation, minimum/maximum temperature and dew point for each requested latitude and longitude.
+Spatial and climate datasets are then developed to reveal short and long-term climate patterns.
 This dataset was used to extract daily precipitation readings from the site locations for each day during the requested 10 year period.

 _National Land Cover Database (NLCD)_

 The [NLCD database](https://www.usgs.gov/centers/eros/science/national-land-cover-database) was collected using [Landsat](https://www.nasa.gov/mission_pages/landsat/main/index.html).
 This satellite has a 30-meter resolution and provides information for the entire US.
 The Landsat satellite program is a NASA/USGS collaboration which provides the longest continuous space-based record of Earth's landscape <sup>[5]</sup>.
 Landsat's ground resolution and observation wavelengths allow the current use of land and its change over time to be detected and documented.
-This dataset provides information such as land use classification (urban, agriculture, forest, etc.), how well the land allows water to pass through it (impervious surface information) and tree cover.
+This provides information such as land-use classification (urban, agriculture, forest, etc.), how well the land allows water to pass through it (impervious surface information) and tree cover.
 This dataset has updated records every 5 years from 2006.
 The granularity of this dataset is related to how quickly land use changes over time.

 _National Hydrology Dataset Plus (NHDPlus)_

 [NHDPlus](http://www.horizon-systems.com/nhdplus/) is a geo-spatial hydrologic framework dataset associated with USGS, released in 2006.
-It is based off the NHD dataset, which provides information about the streams, rivers,canals, lakes and ponds throughout the US.
+It is based off the NHD dataset, which provides information about the streams, rivers, canals, lakes and ponds throughout the US.
 The features used from this dataset were the catchment and drainage area characteristics at the stream site locations.
 Catchment areas are particularly important, as these are the areas of a river/stream in which water is collected and accumulates.
 This is vital information for predicting whether a flood is likely to occur or not.

 _Flooded Locations And Simulated Hydrographs Project (FLASH)_

-[FLASH](https://blog.nssl.noaa.gov/flash/) is a database which contains information about flood events that occur within the US.
+[FLASH](https://blog.nssl.noaa.gov/flash/) is a database containing information about flood events that occur within the US.
 The main goal of the FLASH project was to improve the accuracy and timing when predicting these flash floods.
-The information used from this dataset within this whitepaper relates to how long a river takes to reach its peak height after a major rain event occurs.
+The information used from this dataset is the time taken for a river to reach its peak height after a major rain event.

 _NOAA_